 - Helps in testing the database back-ups and post-crash recovery

-The impact of testing on production system on actual users can be minimized by conducting performance testing during off-hours of off-days (i.e. around mid night during the weekends), during maintenance window, before officially realizing the application and by performing read only operations.
+The impact of testing on production system on actual users can be minimized by conducting performance testing during off-hours of off-days (i.e. around midnight during the weekends), during the maintenance window, before officially realizing the application and by performing read-only operations.

-At Kualitatem, initially we conduct the performance testing on our test environment and involve the development and network teams to fix all the identified bottlenecks.
-Once all the identified bottlenecks are fixed and verified on the test environment, we test the production system to validate the test environment results and test the missing components as well.
+Leveraging the advantage of our testing skill-set, we, at Kualitatem, offer load testing and performance testing services to ensure and evaluate the overall quality and performance of your software applications.
+Our team of adept performance engineers has the necessary knowledge needed to work with various testing tools and assist them in identifying and fixing all performance based bottlenecks.
+Initially, we conduct the performance testing on our test environment and involve the development and network teams to fix all the identified defects.
+Once all the identified bottlenecks are fixed and verified in the test environment, we test the production system to validate the test environment results and test the missing components as well.